 Example: Exposition in a classic fairy tale

 In Hansel and Gretel, the story begins with exposition: Two young children are starved and abused by their stepmother.
 Their birth mother is dead, and their browbeaten father takes the side of his new wife.
 Hansel and Gretel are desperate to solve this unbearable situation.

-The transition from exposition to the inciting incident forms the first act.
+The transition from exposition to your story’s hook forms the first act.
 After the exposition, present a conflict that must be resolved—a point of no return.

-Example: Hansel and Gretel’s Inciting Incident
+Example: Hansel and Gretel’s inciting incident

-2. Build tension with rising action
+2. Freytag’s Pyramid builds tension with rising action

 Typically, this movement involves overcoming a series of obstacles that delay your characters from achieving their overall goals, and hint at the reversal that will occur during the falling action.
 From the frying pan, into the fire!

 An extra element that sometimes appears in the second act is the crisis.
 Unlike the inciting incident, the crisis is often an internal emotional or psychological event, and a reaction to meeting with the antagonist or a frustrating obstacle.

-Example: Rising Action in Which the Witch Captures the Children
+Example: Rising action in which the witch captures the children

 Hansel and Gretel use breadcrumbs to mark their path, but when they turn back, the trail is gone—the birds have eaten the crumbs.
 It’s getting dark, they’re starving and cold, animals are all around them, and they’re lost.

 3. The pinnacle of Freytag’s Pyramid: the climax

 The climax is when a dramatic event happens that ensures things will never be the same again.
 If you’ve set your story up correctly, your reader should be experiencing a great deal of emotion and excitement at this point.

 Nothing should be definitive at this point.
 Rather, the reader should be unsure how everything will play out, and should be having fun guessing how things will end.
 Here your story stretches into its final suspense.

-Example: Will Hansel become a meal for the Witch?
+Example: Will Hansel become a meal for the witch?

 Just as the witch is about to cook Hansel to death, Gretel tricks the witch by asking her to check the temperature of the fire.
 While the witch is bent over the oven door, Gretel pushes the witch in, and Hansel and Gretel escape.

 4. Falling action is the reversal in Freytag’s Pyramid

-Falling action is the time for reckoning and reversal.
+Falling action is the step of reckoning and reversal.
 It’s where events reflect the change that occurred in the climax, and where the author can foreshadow what may occur in the resolution.

 Ease up a bit on the chaotic energy of the climax and take the time to answer your reader’s questions.
 Here, you might reveal a plot twist or present one final trial for your hero to endure before they can accomplish what they need to grow.

 As we head for the resolution, make it clear that something significant has changed for the protagonist.
 We may ask ourselves, now what?
-The challenge during the falling action is how to write this necessary transition without losing the reader’s engagement and attention.
-Freytag lays out two rules for this stage: the number of characters should be limited, and the number of scenes should be fewer than those in the rising action.
+The challenge during this phase is how to write this necessary transition without losing the reader’s engagement and attention.

+The resolution is where the author provides the reader a sense of satisfaction, finality, and fulfillment.
 We come full circle.
 Pan out to reveal the repercussions of all the previous actions and decisions.
-The resolution is where the author provides the reader a sense of satisfaction, finality, and fulfillment.

 Our characters and readers can move on with their lives.
 Create closure and understanding, and with the protagonist’s final words and thoughts show how they’ve earned wisdom.

 The denouement is like an epilogue.
 Loose ends might be tied up, a moral or lesson might be delivered, or a mirror held up to the reader.

-Example: A Fairytale Resolution and Denouement
+Example: A fairytale resolution and denouement

 Hansel and Gretel’s father has learned his lesson.
 The children discover that their stepmother died very soon after they left.
 Hansel and Gretel live very happily with their father in the hut in the woods.

-How to use Freytag’s Pyramid to improve Your story
+How to use Freytag’s Pyramid to improve your story

-Freytag’s Pyramid outline exercise
+Freytag’s Pyramid plot structure exercise

 Label the top of five index cards or sheets of paper with the acts of Freytag’s Pyramid: exposition, rising action, climax, falling action, and denouement.